jphalimi/PythonForMIC/Doc/library/io.rst

    IOBase (and its subclasses) support the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.
-   Lines are defined slightly differently depending on whether the stream is a binary stream (yielding bytes), or a text stream (yielding character strings).
-See :meth:`readline` below.

    IOBase is also a context manager and therefore supports the :keyword:`with` statement.
 In this example, *file* is closed after the